gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

   not skip or round past a waypoint.
 Corner-cutting junction deviation (`δ`) is a different mechanism and is not a v1 mode.
 - A per-block feedrate `F`. v1 is axis-limit only.
+- A `LookaheadTooShort` / feed-hold error when `R < P_stop`.
+  Short lookahead is a speed cap (G4), not a fault.
 - Feed holds, jogging, or on-the-fly waypoint edits other than “append more blocks” / “end path” / “dwell at rest”.
+- A blended non-zero junction speed at a finite path-angle change (GRBL-style). v1 Linear path-stops; Overshoot prepares per axis via `R`.
+Smoother `ΔP` junctions are a later overlay.
 - A GUI application. gnuplot and HTML are **test artifacts**.
 - A separately compiled FasNAxis translation unit, a virtual axis port, or heap-allocated lookahead.
 The class is a header template